 An experienced team of engineers, chemists and technicians constructs and builds HPP plants - Made in Germany - which fit exactly to the processes used by our customers.

-High pressure processing "made by Uhde HPT" extends shelf life, preserves the texture and flavour of juices, fruit, meat products, dairy products, seafood and ready meals and creates considerable potential for opening up new markets through more efficient delivery and storage conditions.
+High pressure processing "made by Uhde HPT" extends shelf life, preserves the texture and flavour of juices, fruit, meat products, dairy products, seafood and ready meals and raw pet food (BARF) and creates considerable potential for opening up new markets through more efficient delivery and storage conditions.
 Food manufacturers around the world are now using this technology.